joseterrera/tic-tac-toe-typescript-react/README.md

 ## Authors and Resources
 This project was built with [@babakness](https://github.com/babakness/).
 It is a tic tac toe game using functional programming concepts together with typecscript.
-We relied heavily [soultrain](https://github.com/babakness/), which is a functional library using typescript, to build the functionality of the game, and we've also used some functors and monads.
+To build the functionality of the game, we relied heavily on [soultrain](https://github.com/babakness/), a functional library that uses typescript.

 ## Motivation